 Modernizing therapy, it’s time!
 Let’s consider how technology can be leveraged to fill in that gap while improving engagement.

 According to Pew Research, 95 percent of Americans now own a cell phone of some kind – with 77 percent owning smartphones.
 A study by Dscout found that the average user interacts with their phone 2,617 times a day, and engages in 76 separate phone sessions.
 With this change in consumer behavior, therapists must consider how to embrace technological advancements and leverage smartphone fixation to motivate clients to do their homework in new ways and optimize their sessions by spending less time recapping their week.

-Here are three ways that therapists can leverage technology to ensure their clients stay on track:
+Here are three ways that therapists can leverage technology to ensure their clients stay on track and help modernizing therapy:

 Unlike talking or thinking, the process of journaling offers clients an opportunity to slow down, examine and reframe their thoughts.
 It can be a very personal and intimate process that can be done in a variety of different ways.
 It is proven to help clients make progress towards their goals and is an effective method for getting your clients to open up and become more self-aware.
 Journaling can also be easier for clients who generally have a hard time with trust and privacy to record their thoughts rather than share them with another human being.
 A lot can be revealed in a journal entry from the content’s sentiment to trending keywords.